micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 A collection of 35 Ready Tensor publications, each with: `id`, `username`, `license`, `title`, and `publication description`.
 There are 6 types of licenses; 27 publications use “MIT” or “CC”, the rest are “none” or missing.
 Under MIT/CC, reuse is permitted for open source projects.

 **Features & Modules:**
+This project is structured on a modular LangChain-based pipeline in which each feature is mapped to the specific tool or module implementing it:

 | Feature                                    | Tool / Library / Module                             |
 |---------------------------------------------|-----------------------------------------------------|